thinkski/umaskd/README.md

-# umaskd v1.0
+# umaskd

-__umaskd__ is an event-driven (uses inotify) utility which implements per-directory umasks.
-Although the shell has priority over a file's umask, this daemon can be used to specify minimum and maximum permission sets on each new file in a particular directory.
+__umaskd__ is an event-driven (uses inotify) daemon which enforces per-directory permissions.
+Although the shell has priority over a file's permissions via `umask`, this daemon can be used to specify minimum and maximum permissions on each new file in a particular directory.

-For example, say you're on a large shared system and hence set your default umask to 0077.
-However, you would like any files transferred via scp to your public_html/ subdirectory to have a umask of 0022.
-This is where umaskd can help.
-Via a configuration file, you specify a minimum permission mask as well as a maximum permission mask for a particular directory, such as public_html/.

-A minimum as well as a maximum are required since the shell first applies its umask, and you may want a particular directory's mask to be more or less restrictive than this default.
+This is useful in several cases:

+1. You regularly `scp` files into `~/public_html`, only to discover that web visitors receive a `403 Forbidden` error as the permissions are incorrect. __umaskd__ can monitor `~/public_html` for new files and set the permissions to be at least 0444 (i.e. readable by everyone).

+2. You regularly transfer files over NFS or other mechanism to your home directory, but would like to keep them private.
+In this case, __umask__ can ensure that the permissions are no more than 0770 (i.e. read/write/execute by user and group, but no permissions for others).

+Furthermore, you can combine these cases, creating a private home directory with a public subdirectory.

 ## Configuration File